mattlau1/OPGG-Discord-Bot/README.md

-# Kevin Nguyen bot for Discord
+# Kevin Nguyen Bot for Discord
 ## About ##
 This bot was supposed to be a joke but now it has random features(?)